 - Instead of maple syrup, try date syrup, or agave which are other choices for a healthy sugar substitute.

-- If you prefer to use this mustard dipping sauce as a dressing for salad or a vegetable bowl, add more water to get to desired texture.
+- If you prefer to use this mustard dipping sauce as a dressing for salad or a vegetable bowl, add more water to get the desired texture.

 - If you don't like stone-ground mustard, try your favorite brand of mustard.

-For example, tonight, I decided to make asparagus wrapped in thin strips of my oil-free pizza dough.
-I first saw this asparagus idea in a food magazine, where the asparagus was wrapped with puff pastry.
+Tonight, I made asparagus wrapped in thin strips of my oil-free pizza dough.
+I first saw this asparagus idea in a food magazine, where the asparagus was wrapped in puff pastry.
 So, to make an oil-free version, I used my oil-free pizza dough recipe.

 To make this fancy appetizer or side dish, begin by making a batch of Oil-Free Dough.
 Although this recipe is from my Oil-Free Pizza Sauce and Pizza Dough recipe, I use it for everything doughy.